godspeed20/mui-editable-table/README.md

 * width - how wide your want the column to be
 * defaultValue (optional) - should you wish to default your field, say for a number field you might want to default to 0.0, or a country field to your default country, etc
 * selectOptions (SelectField only) - list of options for your select dropdown.
 Note it can be a list of strings, or a list of key->value pairs.
 For the latter you'll need to set them up like [{key: 'keyValue', value: 'displayValue'}]
+* isReadOnly (optional) - function to check if field should be read only for the given row

 The rowData for the above colSpec could look something like this:
 ```javascript